 However, accidental death coverage is paid in full upon acceptance.

-Since there are no health questions with Guaranteed Acceptance policies such as the Alex Trebek life insurance ad (Colonial Penn) you may have seen on TV, the insurer will nullify their risk by inserting a “waiting or limited benefit” period right in the policy.
+Since there are no health questions with Guaranteed Acceptance policies such as the 9.95 plan offered by Colonial Penn, the insurer will nullify their risk by inserting a “waiting or limited benefit” period right in the policy.

 You must understand, the easier it is to qualify, the more costly and restrictive the policy typically is.

 It is our recommendation that guaranteed issue life insurance be used if all other life insurance options have been exhausted first.
-Let’s see if we can’t get you a better, cheaper policy to start with that offers more coverage.
+Let’s see if we can’t get you a better, cheaper policy to start with that offers more coverage and value.

 If you are looking for some of the carriers that might be a good senior life insurance solution, you might give this a read.